Vyral/willie-miranda-recruiting/_posts/2024-02-06-inside-scoop-what-went-down-at-the-old-cypress-home-sellers-event.md

 We sent out invitations just a week and a half ago, but for future events, we’ll provide a more extended notice.
 Debriefing after the event helps us improve for the next one.
 Following this, we plan to do a recording of the presentation with partner, John Salkowski, and the insurance expert to recap key points and address questions.
 This will also be used to create a video recap for those unable to attend, extending the reach of valuable information.
 This event model has been proven to be successful, and we plan to continue it next month.

 If you have any questions about our event or need help with your real estate goals, call or email me.
-I’m always happy to help.
+I’m always happy to help.&nbsp;

 {% include full-post-cta.html %}